rdmorganiser/rdmo-docs/docs/installation/index.rst

 This chapter shows how these components are set up.
 Optional components can be installed afterwards and are covered under :doc:`Configuration </configuration/index>`.

 For testing and development, you can run RDMO using your regular user account.
 On a production system, a dedicated user account should be used.
-We suggest to create a user called ``rdmo`` with the group ``rdmo`` and the home directory ``/srv/rdmo``.
+We suggest to create a user called ``rdmo`` with the group ``rdmo`` and the home directory ``/srv/rdmo``: ``sudo adduser rdmo --home /srv/rdmo`` .
 We will use this user throughout this documantation.

 Do not use the ``root`` user to run RDMO!
 It is a bad idea anyway and several steps of the installation will not work. ``sudo`` is used in the installation when needing root-privileges to install packages.